gvwilson/thirdbit/fiction/iffy/index.md

 der tone turning serious as de nodded at the Marine cutter under repair beside them.
 "That must be why we got th' ganky to finish up this 'un double time.
 'Cuz my First,
-de thought we had a coupla weeks f'r it, but th' Blues come along day b'fore last an' said we gotta crannup."
+de thought we had a couple o' weeks f'r it, but th' Blues come along day b'fore last an' said we gotta crannup."

 Iffy swallowed.